jacksparrow381/auto-shop-task/README.md

 - Go to frontend folder and run `npm install`
 - Go to backend folder and run `npm install`

+## env file

+Please add the .env file in backend with following data:

+PORT = 5000
+DB_CONNECT = "mongodb://localhost:27017/test_auto_shop" // OR "the collection of your choice"
+TOKEN_SECRET = "asad123"

 ## Usage

 - Go to backend folder and run `npm run dev`